UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 Excel is notoriously problematic in certain areas:

-- Lack of transparency - one can’t see the formulas unless you click in a cell; alternatively, you can’t see the formulas and understand where the numbers come from unless you are in Excel (a problem for reports, presentations etc).
+- Lack of transparency - one can’t see the formulas unless you click in a cell.
+- Similarly, you can’t see the formulas and understand where the numbers come from unless you are in Excel (a problem for reports, presentations etc).
-- Mistakes can be tiny but have huge consequences in the end (the job of Excel auditor actually exists!).
+- Tiny mistakes (the wrong letter, the wrong number in cell reference, forgetting a \$) can have huge consequences in the end (Note that the job of Excel auditor actually exists!).
-- Lack of good documentation capability (as opposed to code); this makes collaboration and audit difficult, and creates an operational risk (e.g. builder leaves).
+- Lack of good documentation capability (as opposed to code); this makes collaboration and audit difficult, and creates an operational risk (e.g. spreadsheet developer leaves).
+- Lack of rigour in the construction of a model (input, assumptions, intermediary calculations, output).

 ------------------------------------------------------------------------

-- Lack of rigour in the construction of a model (input, assumptions, intermediary calculations, output).
+The following improved over recent years, but are still downsides of Excel as compared to some coded languages:

 - Can’t handle (seriously) large data sets.
 - Lack of good and flexible data cleaning and manipulation capabilities.
-- Sometimes code is a lot easier (e.g. flip a vector around, sum over a diagonal, …).
+- Some operations are just a lot easier to perform with code (e.g. flip a vector around, sum over a diagonal, …).

 I know there are counter arguments for all of those, but this presupposes you know what the solutions are.
 You’ll learn some of those here!